The Hyperrestrained Order, Wayne Lim

 This exhibition curated by Seet Yun Teng is the recipient of Curator Open Call, part of Objectifs’ ongoing effort to broaden perspectives by supporting curatorial research and innovative ways of presenting image-based work.

-Curator, artist, and writer Seet Yun Teng has worked in various capacities, always with a keen interest in artistic research and critical discourse.
-Her curatorial practice has previously been concerned with alternative formats of exhibition-making and transdisciplinary collaborations, whilst her art practice engages with material forms, with a focus on weaving and its entanglements with the body.
-Her recent research interests revolve around the relationship between affect and bodies, the agency of objects, and the phenomenological experience of seeing, encountering, and believing.
-Recent projects include warp and weft / as long as it is wide, Jalan Besar Salon, and objects in the mirror, Supernormal, both Singapore (2019); Anne Morrell – Chasing Tensions, Constance Howard Gallery, London, United Kingdom (2018).
+Curator, artist and writer Seet Yun Teng works in various capacities, always with a keen interest in artistic research and critical discourse.
+Her recent research interests revolve around object agencies, embodied perception and affective encounters.
+Recent projects include warp and weft / as long as it is wide at Jalan Besar Salon, and objects in the mirror at Supernormal, both in Singapore (2019).

 The intimate works of visual and performance artist ila (b.1985, Singapore) weave imagined narratives into existing realities and use her body as a space of tension, negotiation and confrontation in order to generate discussion about gender, history and identity in relation to pressing contemporary issues.
 Her performances and works have recently been shown at ArtScience Museum, Stamford Arts Centre, both Singapore (2020); The Substation; NTU Centre for Contemporary Art; National Design Centre, all Singapore (2019).